 4. Tea – Tea is rich in theanine, an amino acid that appears to have a positive effect on mood by altering levels of various neurotransmitters.
 Theanine is found primarily in green and black tea and is known for its hallmark effect that supports both calm and concentration.

 Research supports the idea that tea drinking benefits mood, alertness, work performance, and creativity.
 In fact, a meta-analysis of 11 studies revealed that those who drank three cups of tea daily had about a 37 percent lower rate of depression.

 5. Fruits, Vegetables, and Nuts – Clinical depression has been linked with inflammation in the brain.
 Fruits, vegetables, and nuts are all anti-inflammatory foods.
 Blueberries, apples, tomatoes, beets, dark leafy greens such as kale, spinach, chard and collards, brazil nuts and walnuts are particularly good choices unless you’re sensitive to nightshades, which includes tomatoes, and then you’d want to stay away from those.

 Fruits and vegetables get their anti-inflammatory properties from antioxidants, while nuts get theirs from omega-3 fatty acids.
-Research shows that treatment with antioxidant therapy has been effective in combatting depression.
+Research shows that treatment with antioxidant therapy has been effective in combating depression.

 WHAT TO AVOID

 When it comes to healthy moods, what you avoid is just as important as what you consume.
 Be sure to stay away from sugar, junk foods, highly-processed foods, poor-quality fats, and alcohol, all of which can negatively impact how you feel.
 Also, take care to avoid the mood swings that accompany low blood sugar by eating regularly.
 Frequent, small meals can be helpful for some people.